Best daily deals

 Shot of the NFC logo on the Sony WH-CH710N earcup

-Pairing to the headphones can be done just by tapping an Android phone to the NFC logo.
-Otherwise, just finding the device in Bluetooth settings works as well.
+The headphones can be paired by tapping an Android phone to the NFC logo.
+Otherwise, finding the device in Bluetooth settings works as well.

 You can pair the Sony WH-CH710N headphones in two ways.
 First, you can just hold down the power button for a few seconds after turning it on.
-From there, the headphones will enter pairing mode and you can just find the device in Bluetooth settings of your smartphone.
-The second way is via NFC—if you have an Android phone you can hold it up to the NFC logo on the left ear cup and a little pop-up will come up on your phone asking if you want to pair to the headset.
+From there, the headphones will enter pairing mode, and you can just find the device in your smartphone’s Bluetooth settings.
+The second way is via NFC—if you have an Android phone, you can hold it up to the NFC logo on the left ear cup, and a little pop-up will come up on your phone asking if you want to pair it to the headset.

 The Sony WH-CH710N is rocking Bluetooth 5.0 and only features the SBC and AAC Bluetooth codecs.
-This is surprising considering that LDAC is custom-made by Sony.
-Why it isn’t included here is beyond me but if you were hoping for higher quality wireless sound, you’re not going to get it here.
-Thankfully, you can still just plug in the included 3.5mm audio cable into the input on the bottom of the left ear cup.
-Connection strength is pretty solid and I don’t have any issues within the three-meter range.
-There are no audio sync issues when watching YouTube either.
+This is surprising, considering that LDAC is custom-made by Sony.
+Why it isn’t included here is beyond me, but if you were hoping for higher-quality wireless sound, you won’t get it here.
+Thankfully, you can still just plug the included 3.5mm audio cable into the input on the bottom of the left ear cup.
+Connection strength is pretty solid, and I don’t have any issues within the three-meter range.
+There are no audio sync issues when watching YouTube, either.

 How’s the battery life of the Sony WH-CH710N?